A Colorado Firearm Bill of Sale is a document proving the sale of a gun between two parties in the state.

-Colorado firearm laws are varied.
-The state is lenient in some areas, but it also has some strict rules regarding selling firearms.
+Colorado firearm laws are lenient in some areas, but the state also has some strict rules regarding selling guns.

-If you wish to sell within the state, you must understand how the process works and ensure you get the proper Colorado firearm bill of sale in place.
+If you wish to sell, you must understand how the process works and ensure you get the proper documents in place.

 You can privately sell firearms in the state, but if you are not selling to an immediate family member, you must go through a licensed firearm dealer to conduct a background check (C.R.S.
 Section 18-12-112).